CRACK COCAINE ADDICTION TREATMENT CENTER IN ORANGE COUNTY

 Because the chemistry of the drug changes when cocaine is changed from a powder to a crystalline substance, the effects of crack are much more intense than the effects of regular cocaine.
 Because the drug can be vaporized with the heat from a lighter, users are able to inhale the chemicals directly into the lungs and achieve a fast, intense high.
 A crack high is much stronger than that of snorting powdered cocaine, which makes it especially desirable and addictive to users.¹

 Crack cocaine is an extremely addictive substance that is well-known for having become something of an epidemic, especially in urban areas with severe poverty issues.
+Is crack more addictive than cocaine?
+It undoubtedly is.
 As a much stronger substance than regular cocaine (which is already quite strong), the euphoria and pleasure of the high are much more powerful.
+The short-lived nature of this high—which usually lasts only 5 to 10 minutes—often leads to frequent and compulsive usage patterns, increasing the risk of addiction.

 - Strong feeling of euphoria